 You’re organized, detail-oriented, and know how to lead a team.
 You don’t give up on a challenge until you’ve seen it through to completion.
 Those are all excellent qualities to have as a project manager, meaning this is an awesome career choice for veterans who are eager to provide direction and keep things on track.
 There are voluntary certifications to become a project manager, but many employers would be willing to consider your military history as solid enough background to get your start in this career.

 Many veterans excel in supply chain or logistics roles.
-Even those who may not have direct experience with logistics while in the military will still bring some knowledge to the table in regards to inventorying, managing, distributing, and warehousing assets.
+Even those who may not have direct experience with logistics while in the military will still bring some knowledge to the table in regards to tracking, managing, and distributing assets.

 The military expects you to be able to take direction, collaborate with a team, and maintain a certain level of physical fitness.
-Those are all characteristics and qualifications that will also come in handy in a construction job.
+Those are all characteristics and qualifications that are essential in a construction job.
 Plus, those who are eager to enter the working world without needing to obtain additional training or education will likely be able to land an entry-level construction job right out of the military.

 As a military member, you need to know how to form relationships, establish trust, and provide necessary guidance and recommendations.
 While it might not be the first career path to come to mind, many veterans—particularly those who are self-motivated—find a role in sales to be a natural segue from their experience in the military.
 Many entry-level positions likely won’t involve any requirements beyond your military experience.

 Because military experience typically involves working with numerous people and overseeing or ensuring proper operations of a certain unit, a job in manufacturing appeals to many veterans.
 Contemporary manufacturing can provide steady hours, rewarding work, and opportunities to develop technical and management skills.